chulaluk/Automated-Assignment/README.md

 ## Getting Started
   The steps below will guide you the way to run this repository from the beginning.

-### 1. clone repository
+### 1. Clone repository
-  open terminal and change directory to where you want.
+  Open terminal and change directory to where you want.
 ```bash
 git clone https://github.com/chulaluk/Automated-Assignment.git
 ```
-  go to the cloned repository.
+  Go to the cloned repository.
  ```bash
  cd Automated-Assignment
 ```